Lynix152/Lynix152/README.md

 * 🌍  - based in Germany
 * 🖥️  - [Website](http://WaMathias.github.com)
-* 🧠  - currently learning Rust-lang and Operating System
+* 🧠  - currently learning Rust-lang and things about CPU with an [Instruction Set Simulator](www.github.com/WaMathias/InstructionSetSimulator") and maybe other upcoming projects

 I'm always eager to collaborate and learn from others in the tech community.
 Feel free to reach out to me for potential collaborations, discussions, or just to connect!

 <a href="https://www.github.com/WaMathias" target="_blank" rel="noreferrer"><img